Farama-Foundation/ViZDoom/scenarios/README.md

 * timeout = 300

 ## TAKE COVER
-The purpose of this scenario is to teach agent to link incomming missles with his estimated lifespan.
+The purpose of this scenario is to teach agent to link incoming missles with his estimated lifespan.
 Agent should learn that being hit means health decrease and this in turn will lead to death which is undesirable.
 In effect agent should avoid